encode42/Flags/readme.md

 Colors are taken from existing Twemoji emotes, and interpolated where a new color is required.

+### 💡 Requests
+Feel free to [create an issue](https://github.com/Encode42/Flags/issues) if you'd like a new flag made!

 ### 📁 Structure
 Each flag has its own dedicated folder.
 These contain:
 - `<flag name>.psd`: The Photoshop document used to create the flags.